whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 When you practice standing for what's right and supporting others who take a stand, you'll show a courage that inspires deep trust in others -- and who doesn't want to trust their friends?

-When you practice giving first and without any expectation in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.
+When you practice giving first and without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.

 When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.

 When you can cultivate deep relationships with people and nonhumans, they will give life a deep meaning all on their own.
 Your sacred gifts always matter, but you'll feel more energy to give your gifts when there are grateful people and nonhumans to receive them.

 A person has spiritual strength if they give their deepest love in each moment without holding back, and if they stand for what's right for themselves and others.
-If you really commit to walking that most meaningful path, cultivating that practical aware gratitude, and living in reciprocity, I believe you'll find that spiritual strength that seems so elusive in unhealthy nations.
+If you really commit to cultivating a practical aware gratitude, walking the most meaningful path, and living in reciprocity, you'll find that spiritual strength that seems so elusive in unhealthy nations.

 ### Healing Ancient Traumas Today
 Every person in every unhealthy nation has ancestors that lived in healthy nations years, decades, centuries, or millennia ago.
 Those ancestors enjoyed a way of life based on these three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.